Architecture 101: Tudor Style Homes

-Over the next few months, we’ll be highlighting various architectural styles that you can find in Iowa City and the surrounding areas.
-Last week we kicked off our Architecture 101 series with a blog featuring the Prairie Style.
-This week we’ll be looking at the picturesque Tudor.
+Over the next few months, we’ll be highlighting various architectural styles you can find in Iowa City and the surrounding areas.
+Last week, we kicked off our Architecture 101 series with a blog featuring the Prairie Style.
+This week, we’ll be looking at the picturesque Tudor-style home.

 History

 The Tudor architectural style originated in the 19th century and was inspired by early English folk houses and medieval palaces.
-Most Tudor homes in America were built between 1890–1940.
-The design lost its allure after World War II, during a time when patriotism was increasing and American styles such as Colonial Revival homes became the new standard.
+Most Tudor-style homes in America were built between 1890–1940.
+The design lost its allure after World War II during a time when patriotism was increasing, and American styles such as Colonial Revival homes became the new standard.

 • Steeply pitched, gabled roofs